Aliuken/JobVacanciesApp_Java25/README.md

 > The session timeout is set in the **server.servlet.session.timeout** property to 30 minutes.

 The security technologies currently used are:
-* **Spring Security**: Configured in [WebSecurityConfig](https://github.com/Aliuken/JobVacanciesApp_Java25/blob/main/src/main/java/com/aliuken/jobvacanciesapp/config/WebSecurityConfig.java).
+* **Spring Security**: Used to handle the AuthN and AuthZ processes.
+Configured in [WebSecurityConfig](https://github.com/Aliuken/JobVacanciesApp_Java25/blob/main/src/main/java/com/aliuken/jobvacanciesapp/config/WebSecurityConfig.java).
 * **BCrypt**: As the Spring Security password encoder (variable "passwordEncoder" in the code).
 * **CustomAuthenticationHandler** [[&#10138;]](https://github.com/Aliuken/JobVacanciesApp_Java25/blob/main/src/main/java/com/aliuken/jobvacanciesapp/security/CustomAuthenticationHandler.java): To handle the processes of:
     * **Login**: By adding the authenticated user to the session as the attribute "sessionAuthUser".